DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Experiment Details and Mechanism Controls

 where \(\psi_i\) is the host proposal, \(\eta_i\) is the warmup/readiness gate, and \(\beta\) is the log-moment reward temperature.
 For DMPO, this DPRM temperature \(\beta\) is distinct from the DMPO target temperature \(\alpha\) in \(p^\star(x)\propto p_{\rm ref}(x)\exp(r(x)/\alpha)\).

 The utility in \Cref{tab:dprm_reward_oracles} determines \(\widehat R_{\phi,b}\), but the realized ordering behavior also depends on the controller schedule.
 In particular, the experiments differ in their phase discretization, warmup/switch thresholds, readiness count, host-specific reveal budget \(m_t\), and the Soft-BoN shortlist size \(N_t\).
-We summarize the actual settings used in the reported runs in \Cref{tab:dprm_controller_settings}.
+We summarize the controller settings in \Cref{tab:dprm_controller_settings}.